-Linux Performance Analysis In Less Than 10 Seconds1 min read
+Linux Performance Analysis In Less Than 10 Seconds

-If you are using a Linux System or managing a Linux server, you might come across a situation where a process will be taking too long to complete.
+If you are using a Linux System or managing a Linux server, you might come across a situation where a process is taking too long to complete.
 In this article we will see how to track down such performance issues in Linux.

 Netflix TechBlog has an article on how to anlyze Linux performance in 60 seconds.
 This article provides 10+ tools to use in order to see the resource usage and pinpoint the bottleneck.